marc7s/Homelab/README.md

 ## Setting up the server
 1. With a fresh proxmox installation, go into `Datacenter -> Resource Mappings` and add a mapping for the HBA if you have one with the name `HBA` under `PCI Devices`.
 Also add your Zigbee USB stick if you have one under USB Devices, with the name `Zigbee`.
 If you do not have an HBA, you need to comment out that line in the file `Configuration/group_vars/homelab_proxmox/vars.yml`
 2. Enter your homelab name in the file `Configuration/group_vars/homelab_proxmox/vars.yml`, by replacing the `api_host` and `node` values.
-This is because the deployment script needs to find the correct Proxmox instance, which is does by name
+Also check that the `local_storage_name` is set to match your setup.
+The `api_host` and `node` values are required because the deployment script needs to find the correct Proxmox instance, which is does by name
 3. Run the proxmox pre-setup playbook `ansible-playbook setup/pre-proxmox-setup.yml`
 4. Go into the `Configuration/group_vars/homelab_proxmox/vars.yml` file and change the `enabled` attribute to `false` for the modules you do not want